souhaiel1/Longitudinal-and-Lateral-Control-of-an-automotive-vehicle/README.md

 and lateral control strategy helps to improve the combined control performance.
 ### This whole control strategy is tested through simulations showing the effectiveness of the present approach for a path tracking task using the Pure Pursuit algorithm.

+### # The Included PDF contains the full details of the dynamic model used, the design of controllers and their assesment and performance analysis for different situations/conditions.

 # This project includes:
 ### Longitudinal Control : PI controller
 ### Lateral Control: MPC controller